LogoLaunchSaaS

 Sends confirmation emails after successful payments.

-Enable in features.ts:
+Enable in packages/config/src/features/development.ts or packages/config/src/features/production.ts:

 payment: {